The Top 5 Ways You Can Protect Honey Bees - and Save the World!

 The number 1 way to help save our furry best friends?
 Adopt a bee from Project Honey Bees!

 Project Honey Bees was founded by a team of bee-loving individuals who are on a mission to help save our beloved bee populations with fun and cute bee accessories.

-Project Honey Bees has built a unique partnership with UC Davis and local farmers to bring adorable bee-themed merchandise to the world that raises awareness and funds for honey bee research.
+Project Honey Bees has built a unique partnership with many bee saving organizations and local farmers to bring adorable bee-themed merchandise to the world that raises awareness and funds for honey bee research.

 Learn more with Project Honey Bee

 There are many ways to help bees, from planting flowers and herbs to reducing your pesticide use.